Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Finally, the role of attractive forces in non-Brownian suspensions is also relevant but has a different nature, as the adhesive forces cannot compete, by construction, with thermal fluctuations.
+Finally, the role of attractive forces in non-Brownian suspensions is also relevant but necessarily has a different nature, as the adhesive forces, by construction, cannot compete with thermal fluctuations.
 A few studies have explored the emergence of solidity in athermal adhesive particle systems, to understand in particular how the jamming transition is affected when adhesion is present \cite{Lois:2008,Chaudhuri:2012b,Irani:2014}.
+This point is relevant for instance in the context of humid granular materials.

 In particular, because adhesion creates bonds between particles, it seems physically clear that adhesive forces can only enhance solidity above jamming, and in this dense regime, adhesion acts as a small perturbation.
-On the other hand, it appears that solid behavior can be maintained in a density regime even below the jamming transition, $\phi < \phi_J$, which opens a novel regime for solid behavior with no analog for purely repulsive systems.
-In particular, a recent numerical study suggests that a small amount of attractive force is indeed able to generate a material with a finite yield stress below the jamming transition, with a potentially interesting interplay between the imposed shear flow and the microstructure of the system, eventually giving rise to large scale flow inhomogeneities \cite{Irani:2014}.
-This points to a possible mechanism for shear banding, which we discuss further below.
+On the other hand, it appears that solid behavior can be maintained in a density range even below the jamming transition, $\phi < \phi_J$, which opens a novel regime for solid behavior which has no analog for purely repulsive systems.
+In particular, a recent numerical study suggests that a small amount of attractive force is indeed able to generate a material with a finite yield stress below the jamming transition, with a potentially interesting interplay between the imposed shear flow and the microstructure of the system, eventually giving rise to large-scale flow inhomogeneities \cite{Irani:2014}.
+This points to a possible mechanism for shear banding, which is a topic that we discuss further below.